 - a voice media stream carried over the PS domain that is handed over to the CS domain in A/Gb mode or Iu mode via SRVCC;

-- a voice media stream and a video media stream of a single session carried over the PS domain in S1 mode that is handed over to the CS domain in Iu mode via vSRVCC; or
+- a voice media stream and a video media stream of a single session carried over the PS domain in S1 mode that is handed over to the CS domain in Iu mode via vSRVCC;

-- a voice media stream and a video media stream of a single session carried over the PS domain in S1 mode but only the voice media stream is handed over to the CS domain in A/Gb mode via SRVCC.
+- a voice media stream and a video media stream of a single session carried over the PS domain in S1 mode but only the voice media stream is handed over to the CS domain in A/Gb mode via SRVCC; or

+- a voice media stream carried over the PS domain in N1 mode that is handed over to the CS domain in Iu mode via 5G-SRVCC handover from NG-RAN to UTRAN.

 An MS in MM state MM IDLE shall establish the MM connection locally when it receives an indication from lower layers that either a voice only SRVCC handover or a voice and video SRVCC handover was completed successfully.